John Proctor is the Villain

 Nobody waits like Mulberry.
 Waiting is his hobby.
 He waits whenever and wherever he can.
 Whilst waiting for a big yellow door of opportunity to open, his reverie is smashed by the arrival of a stranger called Bix: an inquisitive, restless sort with skin too thick to realise his intrusion.
 Much to Mulberry's irritation, a profound and meaningful friendship develops.

-See cast, creatives, and 2 reviewsRuth: The Musical
+See cast, creatives, and 3 reviewsLifeline

-See cast, creatives, and 6 reviews
+See cast, creatives, and 4 reviews